Home for Convalescent Children turned over to Children’s Hospital Society and now is known as Children’s Hospital Rehabilitation Center (1924).

 League volunteers assisted teachers in a Teachers’ Aide program and were trained for Junior Great Books; were instrumental in providing this enrichment program in public and parochial schools throughout L.A.
 County (1964-1967).

-“Around the Town With Ease,” a guide to greater Los Angeles for the disabled, was originally printed by the Automobile Club of Southern California.
+“Around the Town With Ease,” a guide to greater Los Angeles for people with disabilities, was originally printed by the Automobile Club of Southern California.
 The 2nd and 3rd printing in 1974 and 1985 were printed by the courtesy of Times-Mirror Press.
 A 4th Edition was completed in 1991.
-This publication is free for the disabled when picked up at Junior League of Los Angeles Headquarters (1965-1966).
+This publication is free for people with disabilities when picked up at Junior League of Los Angeles Headquarters (1965-1966).

 “Walking Tour of Historic Los Angeles” brochure in conjunction with Cultural Heritage Board was written by League members and distributed free (1966).